 In the majority of cases we will carry out any diagnostic tests immediately after the consultation.

 Some procedures require your pet to have a small patch of hair shaved, this will be discussed first during your consultation and is at your discretion.

 We will show you any scan images, xrays, ECGs, etc and discuss all our findings and provide you with a management plan.

-We will speak to your Vet to share our findings and provide them with a detailed written report within 48 hours of your discharge appointment.
+We will speak to your Vet to share our findings and provide them with a detailed written report of our findings.